pytorch/pytorch/lazy_tensor_core/README.md

 See the [API Guide](API_GUIDE.md) for best practices when writing networks that run on deep learning accelerators.

+## Adding Vendor Backends

+Executing a computation for tensors on the lazy device requires a vendor backend.
+If such a backend isn't implemented and registered, attempting to run such a computation will fail with an error message indicating the missing implementation.

+The `BackendImplInterface` coordinates the several major pieces required to implement a vendor backend.
+A `BackendRegistrar` helper is provided to register the backend once it's implemented.
+The forementioned major pieces of a backend are defined by the following interfaces:

+* `NodeLowering`, which provides a way to lower PyTorch tensor operations to code for the accelerator.
+* `ComputationClient`, which defines tensor transfers to and from the accelerator memory and launching computations.
+* `LoweringContext`, which provides state tracking to be used by code generation.

+The current interfaces are subject to frequent changes and improvements as we learn from vendor needs.
+We recommend tracking them and adjusting as needed until we achieve a high degree of stability.

+A re-implementation of PyTorch/XLA using this arhitecture [is available](https://github.com/pytorch/xla/tree/asuhan/xla_ltc_plugin), reusing large parts of upstream PyTorch/XLA.
+Besides the in-line documentation in the interfaces mentioned above, it provides a realistic example of a vendor plug-in.

 ## <a name="Troubleshooting"></a> Troubleshooting

 If an accelerator integration using this infrastructure isn't performing as expected,